jlacasa/mixed-models-spring25/content/1-intro.md

 0 & 0 & 0 & 0 & \dots & \sigma^2 \end{bmatrix}
 \right).$$

-Remember the assumptions:
+Discuss the assumptions:
 - Linearity
 - Constant variance
-- Independence
+- **Independence**
 - Normality

-These assumptions makes sense when the observations are independent (i.e., there is no underlying structure to take into account).

 ### Non-independent observations

-Now, imagine that the observations are actually diameters from random apples, but they were taken from 5 different fields (2 from each field).
+Now, imagine that the observations are actually diameters from random apples, but they were taken from 5 different fields.
 These observations are no longer independent, because apples from the same field are more similar to each other than apples from different fields.
 This is when mixed-effects models enter the story - they allow us to indicate *what is similar to what* via random effects.
 In this case, we expect the growth rate to be similar among fields, but the baseline (a.k.a., the intercept) to be field-specific.
 Then,